N8Brooks/media_analysis/investigation/README.md

 implementation and the ability to weight samples more easily.
 Since there are two axes, two models are required: one for the society axis and one for the economic axis.
 Since the goal is to be distributed through the web, both models together should be less than approximately 5MB.
-For speed and ease, ease of implementation, and ability to optimize
+For speed, ease of implementation, and ability to optimize
 [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)
 would work well for the implementation.
 This also fits the additional criteria